- Publication 551 - Introductory Material

 If you postponed gain from the sale of your main home before May 7, 1997, you must reduce the basis of your new home by the postponed gain.
 For more information on the rules for the sale of a home, see Pub.
 523.

-There are many times when you cannot use cost as basis.
+There are many times when you can't use cost as basis.
 In these cases, the fair market value or the adjusted basis of property may be used.
 Adjusted basis is discussed earlier.

 If you receive property for services, include the property's FMV in income.
 The amount you include in income becomes your basis.
 If the services were performed for a price agreed on beforehand, it will be accepted as the FMV of the property if there is no evidence to the contrary.